leilawren/doggieOS/README.md

 Other Packages: micro

 # After Install
-ensure I have proper sudo permissions
+update and fastfetch for the meme (it's not a computer unless i can run fastfetch)

 sudo pacman -Syu fastfetch

+this will also verify that i have proper sudo permissions

+# Base Install and Dependencies

-sudo pacman -S xorg plasma sddm firefox konsole
+sudo pacman -S micro xorg plasma-x11-session plasma sddm firefox chromium konsole dolphin kdeconnect kate keepassxc amdgpu_top spectacle ark libreoffice-still gwenview gimp vlc handbrake kdenlive reaper signal-desktop

+I can just select defaults for all these and everything should install how i want.

 sudo systemctl enable sddm.service

 reboot

+# BTRFS SNAPSHOTS

+get a list of subvolumes

+sudo btrfs subv list /

+Boot up timeshift and make a test snapshot

+Reboot and attempt to boot from snapshot

+# SDDM / XRANDR

-xrandr monitor starup script for login (i have this saved somewhere)
+xrandr monitor starup script for login (in this repo)

-if there is some pure wayland version of this that I can use I would prefer that at this point

-reboot again to test monitor script
+reboot again to test sddm/xrandr monitor script

+# THEMES

+papirus icons (in this repo)

+carl look and feel global theme (in this repo)

 pull wallpapers themes icons from a github to their respective directories